Ohio and Mississippi River Cruise

-Book any of the following 2015 rail-river cruise vacations aboard the American Queen or the American Empress by December 23, 2014, and save up to $500 per stateroom*.
+Book a 2015 rail-river cruise vacation aboard the American Queen or American Empress and receive a 2-cabin category upgrade – a savings of up to $3,800 per stateroom!

 The American Spirit thrives on this 10-day rail-river cruise along the Mississippi and Ohio Rivers.
 Enjoy an overnight stay and sightseeing in Chicago before traveling by train through Illinois and into Missouri with the city of St. Louis your destination.
 Here, you will meet up with the American Queen Steamboat for your leisurely 7-night river cruise.
 Meander along the rivers, visiting cities steeped in Americana as you wind your way to Cincinnati, where your rail-river cruise journey comes to an end.